Learn the difference between free and premium WordPress themes. Find out which one is right for your website with pros, cons, and tips.

 Use Cases for Headless WordPress

-Static Sites with Dynamic Content
+- Static Sites with Dynamic Content: Static portfolios with occasional updates.

 Conclusion